binkley/kotlin-application-transactions/README.md

 Important problems to handle when multiple clients update a remote data source:

 - Ensuring proper ordering of data changes, and avoiding interleaved updates that change the final state of data.
   An example:
     * Client A reads data, runs logic against that, and sends an update based on the logic
     * Client B writes data that would change the result of client A's read
     * Ideal is that operations are in this order: Read\[A], Write\[A], Write\[B]
     * However, interleaving client requests is possible resulting in: Read\[A], Write\[B], Write\[A]
 - Support for _rollback_.
   A client should be able to undo changes within their transaction without effecting other clients

 ### Goals

-* Though written in Kotlin, the project may be manually translated into a related language having similar concepts (_eg_, Java, C#, _et al_)
+* Though written in Kotlin, the project may be manually translated into language/platforms having similar concepts (_eg_, Java, C#, Python, _et al_)
 * Reads may run in parallel.
   If no write happens, then all reads are idempotent
 * Writes happen in serial.